Rebecca loves sharing what she knows about alternative medicine, health, frugal living, fun, animals, and how to live a

 - Homemade body scrub: Find a jar (usually 1-2 cups in size is perfect) and mix equal parts of your favorite oil (I use coconut oil, but jojoba is great too) with your favorite sugar or salt.
 You can use white sugar or brown, table salt, or sea salt.
 Although, some sea salt will be more coarse and abrasive.
 Slather this on your body 2-4 times a week and gently, but vigorously scrub while you are in the shower.
 Add essential oils to the mix for a really great "spa" experience at home!
 Check out the cost of pre-made skin scrubs at places like Mustard Seed Market, or Earth Fare, you'd be in a stupor at how much retailers charge for this simple stuff!

 - Body poofs—Go to Walmart, Bed Bath and Beyond, or other similar retailer and buy yourself a body poof, they are those netted looking scrubby things for when you shower.
 Choose the one labeled for exfoliation, they are $1-2, usually are larger, and feel more abrasive.
 Use this daily on your entire body with your favorite body wash or bar soap or even with plain water, it really doesn't matter.
 Make sure to replace these every other month because of bacteria that can accumulate.

 - Buy yourself a Le'Edge Body Exfoliater—These are anywhere from $10-$15.
-They can be sterilized for endless use and are absolutely flippin amazing!
+They can be sterilized for endless use and are absolutely flipping amazing!
 They are such a simple idea, I wish I would have invented them.
 Duh!
 Anyhow, I use mine daily on my entire body and face.
-It is especially wonderful for my legs during the winder when the dry air makes my skin irritated and flaky.
+It is especially wonderful for my legs during the winter when the dry air makes my skin irritated and flaky.
 But it's great on my arms, back, belly, face, anywhere I can reach using it.
 All you have to do is glide it over your skin like you would any shaving razor.

 - Pumice stone: A great pumice stone can be found at your local Dollar Tree, and that is all you need for rough dry feet, elbows or knees.